-On 8 March 1826 she wrote to Monticello to send Mr. Jefferson "such receipts for dressing the fish & tongues & sounds as I could obtain," but adding in a hoity-toity vein, "these dishes especially the latter are scarcely ever brought upon table in Boston, owing, I suppose, to their being so easily obtained as to lose their value by their commonness.
-The salt cod is prepared the first day very much as we do our bacon hams, soaked the over night, & boiled a good deal to soften & freshen it.
-It is then eaten with hard boiled eggs, melted butter or oil, & various boiled vegetables, as beets, carrots, &c.
-Egg or anchovy sauce may be served with it, & is preferred by some.
-The second day the fragments of the cold fish are minced very fine, & mixed with boiled potatoes, & either eaten with a sauce or made into cakes & browned in a frying pan.
-With the tongues & sounds the principal care is to freshen them as much as possible by washing & soaking, & they are oftenest boiled plain & served with a sauce."6
+In March 1826, Ellen Coolidge wrote to Monticello to send Mr. Jefferson "such receipts for dressing the fish & tongues & sounds as I could obtain," but adding in a hoity-toity vein, "these dishes, especially the latter, are scarcely ever brought upon table in Boston, owing, I suppose, to their being so easily obtained as to lose their value by their commonness. the salt cod is prepared the first day very much as we do our bacon Hams, soaked the over night & boiled a good deal to soften & freshen it; it is then eaten with hard boiled eggs, melted butter, or oil, & various boiled vegetables as beets, carrots &c. egg or anchovy sauce may be served with it & is prefered by some. the second day the fragments of the cold fish are minced very fine & mixed with boiled potatoes, & either eaten with a sauce or made into cakes & browned in a frying pan. with the tongues & sounds the principal care is to freshen them as much as possible by washing & soaking & they are oftenest boiled plain & served with a sauce."6

-Mr. Jefferson reported on 19 March 1826 that "our brandy, fish, tongues, and sounds are here, & highly approved: and repeats his pleasure in "the luxury of the fish, and especially the tongues and sounds, which we consider as a great delicacy."
-His granddaughter was, I fear, not much of a cook in recommending that the fish be "boiled a good deal to soften & freshen it."
-Andre L. Simon in his Concise Encyclopedia of Gastronomy firmly stated that salt cod "must be soaked for twelve hours, heated very slowly, simmered but never boiled, for about an hour, and skimmed carefully from time to time."8
+Mr. Jefferson reported on March 19, 1826, that "our brandy, fish, tongues, and sounds are here, & highly approved," and repeats his pleasure in "the luxury of the fish, and especially the tongues and sounds, which we consider as a great delicacy."7 His granddaughter was, I fear, not much of a cook in recommending that the fish be "boiled a good deal to soften & freshen it."
+Andre L. Simon in A Concise Encyclopedia of Gastronomy firmly stated that salt cod "must be soaked for twelve hours, heated very slowly, simmered but never boiled, for about an hour, and skimmed carefully from time to time."8